ryan-roemer/loose-bits/_posts/2013-11-25-writing-a-technical-book-part-2.md

 force me to finish.
 And, once I was over halfway through my first draft of the book, the publisher had strong incentives to see me complete it.

-So, when I pushed back on the new editor's extensive rewrite proposal, Packt was quite amenable and the editor backed down pretty easily.
+So, when I pushed back on the new editor's extensive rewrite proposal with an alternate plan, Packt was quite amenable and the editor backed down pretty easily.

-To help with the overall size of the book, I proposed that we cut the planned Appendix (a survey of related technologies to by book's core subject matter) instead of revising existing chapters.
+To address with the overall size of the book, I cut the planned Appendix (a survey of related technologies to by book's core subject matter) instead of revising existing chapters.
 The Appendix was already going to be a pain to research and write, and figured offering it up as a "sacrifice" to reclaim page count would be the best way to speed things along.

 ## Submission!